purvender/agentic-rag-support-assistant/README.md

 ---

-## Learning path

-This repository is easiest to understand if you run it in this order:

-### Stage 1 — Understand the base model

-Learn how the base model answers without retrieval.

-### Stage 2 — Understand the tuned model

-Learn how LoRA changes style and support tone.

-### Stage 3 — Understand RAG

-Learn how document retrieval improves factual grounding.

-### Stage 4 — Understand tuned RAG

-Learn how style + retrieval work together.

-### Stage 5 — Understand agentic RAG

-Learn how the system decides what to do before answering.

-This order helps you understand each layer one by one instead of mixing everything at once.

----

 ## End-to-end examples

 This section shows the same support problem in different modes so you can clearly see what each layer adds.